 Lover of mountains, lodges, and snow.
 Listener, learner, writer, teacher, and advocate for kindness, transparency, civil discourse, and moral courage.

 Graduated from Whitman College in 1990 with a bachelor of arts degree in history (medieval emphasis).
 Member, Phi Beta Kappa.

-Earned a doctorate in law (JD) from the University of Florida Fredric G. Levin College of Law, graduating cum laude.
+Earned a doctorate in law (JD, cum laude) from the University of Florida Fredric G. Levin College of Law.
 Teaching fellow for both legal research and writing and appellate advocacy.
 Research assistant for Professor C. Doug Miller.
 Earned the Ralph H. Martin Book Award in Estates & Trusts.
 Senior research editor for the Florida Law Review.
 Recipient of the George W. Milam Award for Best Comment as well as the Accomplished Research Award.
 Wrote both a Comment and a Note for publication in that journal.
 Summer associate with Holland & Knight and Dean Mead law firms in Orlando, Florida.
 Took classes at the University of Montana College of Law and was the recipient of the Excellence for the Future Award in Alternate Dispute Resolution.

 Worked as a crew member on a commercial fishing boat out of Dillingham, Alaska.
-Have traveled to all states, most provinces, Germany, Austria, the United Kingdom, and various countries in Africa.
 Was privileged to conduct a video interview with His Excellency Dr. Kenneth Kaunda, who became the first president of independent Zambia in 1964 and continued to lead that country until 1997.
 He was one of the strongest opponents of apartheid and later spoke at the the funeral of Nelson Mandela.